lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

   }
 }
 ```

-Nothing too exciting - we have will need to support a custom complexity function in the future, but other than that, everything is very similar to what we did with `matching`.
+\begin{center}
+Adding a simple calcComplexity function.
+\end{center}

+Everything is very similar to what we did with the `isMatching` function and `matching` computed property.
+We will add support for a custom complexity function in the future passed via a prop.

 Let's try it out: